jorroll/rschedule/docs/date-adapter/README.md

 - [JodaDateAdapter](./joda-date-adapter)
   - For use with js-joda `ZonedDateTime` objects.
 Has full timezone support.

 Before you can make use of rSchedule, you must set it up with a date adapter.
-Each of the provided date adapters have a provided `/setup` module which will do this for you with sensible defaults.
-These setup files not only configure the date adapter, but also import all of the ICAL rules which rSchedule supports.
+Each of the provided date adapter packages has a `*/setup` entry point which will not only configure the date adapter for you, but also configure the rSchedule `Rule` object with all the recurrence rules.

 Example usage: